cyclops-k8s/ansible-kubernetes/CIS hardening.md

 ### 1.2.6, 1.2.7, 1.2.8

-We set the auth mode to RBAC,Node
+We set the auth mode to RBAC,Node by default with the ability to add webhooks

 ### 1.2.9 - Ensure that the admission control plugin EventRateLimit is set (Manual)